Differentially Private Zeroth-Order Methods for Scalable Large Language Model Finetuning: Methodology

-\subsection{Zeroth-order Gradient Estimation with Dynamic ZO scale parameter}
+\subsection{Zeroth-Order Gradient Estimation with Dynamic ZO scale parameter}

 The zeroth-order method suffers from utility loss owing to the bias between the actual gradient and the zeroth-order gradient.
-Zeroth order gradient is estimated by calculating the difference of the function on two points $\boldsymbol{\theta}+\beta\mathbf{v}$ and $\boldsymbol{\theta}- \beta\mathbf{v}$ where $\beta$ is the ZO scale parameter.
+Zeroth-order gradient is estimated by calculating the difference of the function on two points $\boldsymbol{\theta}+\beta\mathbf{v}$ and $\boldsymbol{\theta}- \beta\mathbf{v}$ where $\beta$ is the ZO scale parameter.
 The choice of ZO scale parameter $\beta$ has only been seen as a hyperparameter in \cite{malladi2023fine} \cite{ghadimi2013stochastic}.
 Shi et al. \cite{shi2022gradient} pointed out that the ZO scale parameter should be as small as possible but can be set too small in practice since the accuracy of the computing system is limited.
-However, when the model is close to convergence, the difference of the loss function on two points can be quite small such that the two-point estimated gradient can be quite large when the ZO scale parameter is small, contrary to the nature of the model approaching convergence.
-Thus, we propose dynamic zeroth-order gradient estimation with an increasing ZO scale parameter, reducing the bias of the zeroth-order gradient.
-More results are detailed in Table \ref{table dynamic scale}.
+However, when the model is close to convergence, the difference of the loss function on two points can be quite small such that the two-point estimated gradient appears disproportionately large when the ZO scale parameter is small.
+Thus, we propose dynamic zeroth-order gradient estimation with an increasing ZO scale parameter, reducing the bias of the zeroth-order gradient and offering a stabilization effect.

-Furthermore, we find that zeroth-order gradients with bigger ZO scale parameters have.
-The lower the possibility of zeroth-order gradient getting clipped (detailed in Table \ref{table7}).
+Furthermore, we find that zeroth-order gradients with bigger ZO scale parameters have the lower possibility of zeroth-order gradient getting clipped (detailed in Table \ref{table7}).
+More results of training loss with fix and dynamic ZO scale parameter are detailed in Table \ref{table dynamic scale}.